Our guide to the best exhibitions in London in 2018, updated throughout the year. Check back for the latest shows in the capital – updated March

 In Lambeth, Imperial War Museum London‘s Age of Terror: Art Since 9/11 (until May 28) examines artist responses to the ever-present threat of terror in exhibition that takes the horrific attacks on September 11 2001 as a starting point.
 It features work by over 40 British and international artists who communicate their thoughts on war, conflict and the continuing state of emergency through their artworks.

-Designs on Britain at Jewish Museum London
+Grit and Glamour at Jewish Museum London

 The Jewish Museum London’s Designs on Britain (until April 15) explores how Jewish immigrants to Britain shaped the face of British design.
 Included in the display are iconic designs for some of Britain’s most famous brands and institutions, including London Underground, the General Post Office and Tate & Lyle.

-London Transport Museum – National Gallery – Natural History Museum
+London Transport Museum – National Gallery – Natural History Museum – National Portrait Gallery

 Celebrating women graphic designers at London Transport Museum